 There are many lovely rental options available in Granada and you can find them on Airbnb.

-While we were visiting, we decided to get out of Granada to visit some of the surrounding areas, and we quickly realized that if you don’t have a car, it’s not so easy to get to places from Granada.
+While we were visiting, we decided to get out of Granada to visit some of the surrounding areas and we quickly realized that if you don’t have a car, it’s not so easy to visit places outside the city.

 Chalk one up for the cons.

-We rely mostly on public transportation when we travel.
-Aside from the occasional car rental, we take the train whenever possible.
-That’s our preferred mode of transportation.
+I rely mostly on public transportation when we travel.
+Aside from the occasional car rental, I take the train whenever possible.
+That’s my preferred mode of transportation.
 The second runner up is the bus, albeit not my favorite way of traveling.

 Day Trips From Granada

 So if you don’t have a car, I’ve got you covered.

 Here are five possible day trips from Granada that will work pretty easily, even if you don’t have a car.